Great Seimas of Vilnius: Preparations

-Those parts of the memorandum that demanded Lithuanian autonomy and protested the possible attachment of Suwałki Governorate to an autonomous Poland were reprinted in the Russian publication Pravitel'stvennyi Vestnik on November 23 (November 10 O.S.).
+Those parts of the memorandum that demanded Lithuanian autonomy and protested the possible attachment of Suwałki Governorate to an autonomous Poland were reprinted in the Russian publication Pravitelstvennyi Vestnik on November 23 (November 10 O.S.).
 The Russian government sought to demonstrate that granting autonomy to both Poland and Lithuania would be complicated, and would probably exacerbate national conflicts.
 On November 26 (November 13 O.S.) the memorandum was also reprinted in Vilniaus žinios.
 It was heavily criticized by non-Lithuanians for its position on minorities and by Lithuanians for making demands on behalf of the Lithuanian nation without waiting for the Seimas' resolutions.

 On December 4 (November 21 O.S.), about 2,000 people arrived in Vilnius; half of them were officially elected as delegates by their local communities.
 Because no standard elections procedures were offered, the process of selecting the representatives varied greatly.
 Despite irregularities, it was the first election in the history of Lithuania.
 People from Aukštaitija were most active, while participation from Samogitia and Suvalkija was somewhat lower.
 Some of the delegates came from areas that are now part of Poland and Latvia, as well as from areas that were then within the lands of the German Empire (Lithuania Minor).
 As a result, a wide variety of communities, political groups, government layers, social classes, and organizations were represented.
 This parliament may have been the first in Europe to include women—there were seven female delegates.